 will also get your cells perked up - it has been shown to work even better than a cup of coffee!
 Its pretty uncomfortable to exercise on a full stomach, but eating a spoonful of peanut butter or a handful of nuts before your workout can provide a nice burst of energy.
 Wear the right kinds of clothing, and always layer.

 The layer closest to your skin should be something synthetic that will wick moisture away from your body.
-Cotton fabrics will just absorb sweat, and once it cools you’ll end up colder than when you started!
+Cotton fabrics will just absorb sweat, and once it cools youll end up colder than when you started!
 The second layer should be fleece or wool to help insulate your core, and the final outer layer should ideally be light, breathable, and waterproof.
+Find a buddy.